 A framing nail gun is one of many kinds of nail guns you can purchase to add to your arsenal of woodworking equipment.
 Using a framing nail gun comes with special options that make its purchase warranted above other nail guns you may come across during your window shopping.
-The article that follows with share with you the advantages associated with owning and using a framing nail gun.

-Ease of Operation and Accuracy
+1. Ease of Operation and Accuracy

 However, even if you are fast at hammering nails you may miss the head and strike one of your fingers.
-The nail may also go in crooked which means you have to pull it and start all over again.
+The nail may also go crooked which means you have to pull it and start all over again.
 The nail could also bend when struck and you would have to remove that as well.
 The best solution is to use a framing nail gun.
 Striking the wood with the nozzle expels a nail.
-You can also pull the trigger to the same thing.
+You can also pull the trigger to do the same thing.
 There are no bent or crooked nails to contend with.

 If you are trying to accomplish a job on your own then a framing nail gun can allow you to get the job done quickly.
 If you have a team of workers you can cut down on man hours or have multiple jobs happening at the same time.
 The framing nail gun is so fast and accurate that you can cut your team in half (or more depending on the job).